actualbudget/actual/CONTRIBUTING.md

 If you do not have ideas what to build: the issue list is always a good starting point.
 Look for issues labeled with "[help wanted](https://github.com/actualbudget/actual/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)".

 For first time contributions you can also filter the issues labeled with "[good first issue](https://github.com/actualbudget/actual/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)".

+## Development Environment
+If you would like to contribute you can fork this repository and create a branch specific to the project you are working on.

+There are two options for developing:
+1. Yarn
+    - This is the traditional way to get an envrionment stood up.
+Run `yarn` to install the dependencies followed by `yarn start:browser` to start the development server.
+You will then be able to access Actual at `localhost:3001`.
+2. Docker Compose
+    - If you prefer to work with docker containers, a `docker-compose.yml` file is included.
+Run `docker compose up -d` to start Actual.
+It will be accessible at `localhost:3001`.

+Both options above will dynamically update as you make changes to files.
+If you are making changes to the front end UI, you may have to reload the page to see any changes you make.